john-kurkowski/git-subtree-remote/README.md

 # git-subtree-update

 Are your Git repository's **subtrees** up to date? **Can't remember the remote** you pulled them from?
-This Git subcommand `git subtree-update <prefix>` **diffs** and **updates** the given subtrees (or `--all` of them) in the current Git repository, based on their prefixes.
+This Git subcommand **diffs** and **updates** the given subtrees (or all) in the current Git repository, based on their paths/prefixes/basenames.

+## Example

-For example, if your subtree has a prefix of `path/to/vim-fireplace`, there's a good chance the remote was https://github.com/tpope/vim-fireplace.git.
-This subcommand looks that up and runs the appropriate `git subtree pull ...` for you.
+If your subtree has a prefix of `path/to/vim-fireplace`, there's a good chance the remote was https://github.com/tpope/vim-fireplace.git.
+This subcommand looks that up and runs the appropriate `git subtree pull` for you.

 ## Motivation